deathworlders/online/content/books/deathworlders/chapter-12-only-human.md

 *Our cargo of mineral ores is non-perishable and will come to no harm should we take the slightly longer route that I suggested.
 I appreciate that the client expects prompt delivery, but I feel certain that they would prefer the shipment arrive slightly delayed, than never arrive at all because the freighter carrying it was raided by Hunters and the personnel* **and children** *on board, devoured.*

-*I object in the strongest possible terms to these orders, and request - again - that you authorise us to take the longer route.*
+*I object in the strongest possible terms to these orders, and request---again---that you authorise us to take the longer route.*

 *-Shipmaster Kttrvk.*